A Timeshare Resale Provider That Can Be Trusted

 One area that a timeshare owner should look at is whether a company is recommended by its industry peers.
-The timeshare industry is a close-knit group which understands that an adverse image of one sector can cast a poor light on the industry as a whole.
+The timeshare industry is a close-knit group which understands that a rogue company in one sector can cast a poor light on the industry as a whole.
 Therefore, the industry looks for companies they can rally around that have an ethical means of working with owners – especially when those owners are looking to sell their timeshare.

-We are the only company in the country to be accepted into the membership of all three North American timeshare industry associations.
-The American Resort Development Association (ARDA), Canadian Vacation Ownership Association (CVOA) and Mexico Resort Development Association AMDETUR have all vetted our business practices and found us to be a legitimate provider of timeshare resale services.
+We were the first company in the country to be accepted into the membership of all three North American timeshare industry associations.
+The American Resort Development Association (ARDA), Canadian Resort and Travel Association (CRTA) and Mexico Resort Development Association AMDETUR have all vetted our business practices and found us to be a legitimate provider of timeshare resale services.